cyawa8/Frontend-Hotel/README.md

-## Create with Next JS and Supabase
+## Create with Next JS and Supabase for the backend